scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Charge the air around a creature in range causing it to discharge through the creature.
 Make a spellcasting roll against the creatures Dexterity save.
 On success the creature takes 1/0 in lightning damage.
 If you roll a critical the spell bounces to an adjacent creature and you remove a critical from your roll.
-Repeat this effect until you have no more criticals or a creature succeeds in their saving throw.
+Repeat this effect until you have no more criticals or a creature succeeds in their attribute save.
 This must bounce to an adjacent creature if possible.

 Add an enhanced die for every level cast above cantrip.